-Skip the pan and turn to the oven (and more salt).
+Skip boiling and turn to the oven (and more salt).

-- Toss sprouts in a mixing bowl with the oil.
+- Toss sprouts in a mixing bowl with 2 tablespoons oil.
 I like to use my hands to rub the oil over the sprouts and leaves until evenly coated.
 Spread them out on a rimmed baking sheet leaving space for better browning.
-Sprinkle with salt and pepper and bake at 400°F for 15-20 minutes, or until the edges of most of the sprouts are golden brown and crisp.
+Sprinkle with 1/2 teaspoon salt and pepper and bake at 400°F for 15-20 minutes, or until the edges of most of the sprouts are golden brown and crisp.

 - Check every 5 minutes to stir as needed for even browning, transferring browned leaves to a platter while the rest finishes roasting.
 (It is hard to not eat these crisp leaves while waiting and watching--they are the best part.)

 - Once the Brussels sprouts are roasted, taste and add more salt and pepper as desired (adequate salt helps balance bitterness).
 Serve immediately.